otrv4/otrv4/otrv4.md

     * Securely delete `MKenc`.
     * Add `MKmac` to the list `mac_keys_to_reveal`.

-* Given a new ratchet (the received `message id` is equal to 0, the 'Public ECDH Key' is different from `their_ecdh` and the 'Public DH Key' is different from `their_dh` -if present-):
+* Given a new ratchet (the local `j` is equal to 0, the 'Public ECDH Key' is different from `their_ecdh` and the 'Public DH Key' is different from `their_dh` -if present-):